austinsonger/documentation/source/main/OwlHNode.rst

 You can add owlhinstaller to your crontab for an automatic update of your platform. following lines will move OwlH installer and create cron job.
 Please change as needed.

-.. note:: Whiled this is recommended, it is not mandatory. you can run your OwlH Installer manually as per your needs
+.. note:: While this is recommended, it is not mandatory. you can run your OwlH Installer manually as per your needs

 ::